 Musk deer, wild yak, red panda, snow leopard and Himalayan black bears inhabit lower altitudes.
 There are also small numbers of Himalayan thars, deer, langur monkeys, hares, mountain foxes, martens, and Himalayan wolves.

 Trekking through some of the most rugged, natural and arguably; the most beautiful terrain in the world.All this amidst ecstatic and breathtaking views of some of the tallest peaks found on the planet.coupled with ever-so-peaceful, serene monasteries; and cultures and traditions shrouded in mystery.

 The “Everest Base Camp trek” is a classic trek which follows in the footsteps of Hillary & Tenzing and ends with an ascent of Kala Pathar for superb views of Everest.
-Before reaching the Everest Base camp, the trail follows the Khumbu Glacier with huge ice pinnacles soaring to unbelievable height.
+Before reaching the Everest Base camp, the trail follows the Khumbu Glacier with huge ice pinnacles soaring to an unbelievable height.